linkerd/gsoc/templates/rfc.md

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that:

-- Its interaction with other features is clear
+- Its interaction with other features
 - It is reasonably clear how the contribution would be implemented
 - Corner cases are dissected by example
 - Dependencies on libraries, tools, projects or work that isn't yet complete